Entire island of Puerto Rico loses power as Hurricane Fiona makes landfall

 The National Hurricane Center said Fiona made landfall in southwestern Puerto Rico at 3:20 p.m.
 ET.
 Widespread torrential rain has been hitting much of the island and is expected to continue for several hours.
-Flash flood effects are in place across the eastern half of the island.
+Flash flood effects are in place across the eastern half of the island, and the worst of the wind continues to slam the western half of the island.

+In its 11 p.m.
+ET update, the NHC said heavy rainfall and "catastrophic" flooding continue across much of the country.

+A bridge near Utuado, a town in the central mountainous region of the island, has collapsed, cutting off the communities of Salto Arriba and Guaonico, local newspaper El Vocero de Puerto Rico reported.

 Pierluisi believes Puerto Rico is prepared as it can be, with enough resources and manpower in place to respond, he told ABC News earlier in the day -- adding that the island learned its lessons from the devastating effects of Hurricane Maria in September 2017.